Kogileswaran Raj

-Kogileswaran Raj a/l Mohana Raj (born 21 September 1998) is a Malaysian professional footballer who plays as an winger or attacking midfielder for K League 2 club Chungbuk Cheongju and the Malaysia national team.
+Kogileswaran Raj a/l Mohana Raj (born 21 September 1998), also known as Kogi, is a Malaysian professional footballer who plays as a winger or attacking-midfielder.
+He has also been the member of the Malaysia national team.

-Club Career
+Club career

 Sri Pahang

-On 1 January 2016, Kogi signed for a Malaysia Super League side Sri Pahang FC from Harimau Muda C on a free transfer.

-Under the management of Dollah Salleh, he made 27 appearances for the club and scored 3 goals for Sri Pahang FC from 2016 until 2019.
+On 1 January 2016, Kogileswaran signed for a Malaysia Super League side Sri Pahang FC from Harimau Muda C on a free transfer.
+Under the management of Dollah Salleh, he made 27 appearances for the club and scored 13 goals for Sri Pahang from 2016 until 2019.